 The fenced lodge is designed to make families feel at home with family suites, play rooms, kids’ activity packs and activities, and kids’ meals on request.
 Children of all ages are welcome and babysitters are also available.
 Books and board games can be found throughout the lodge and there is Wi-Fi for the older kids and adults.
 Staff are great with kids and it was so heart-warming to see the young kids getting excited about wildlife.
 We were there with our two kids and there were other families all around us having fun throughout our stay too.

-It was our third visit to the malaria-free Welgevonden Game Reserve, one of South Africa’s largest private game reserves and one of our favourite game reserves near Johannesburg.
+It was our third visit to the malaria-free Welgevonden Game Reserve, one of South Africa’s largest private game reserves and one of the best Big 5 game reserves near Johannesburg.
 Ensconced within the UNESCO Waterberg Biosphere Reserve in the Limpopo province, it adjoins Marakele National Park.
 The reserve is spectacularly beautiful, with rugged mountain terrain, interspersed with winding rivers, deep valleys and gorges, and grassy plains.
-It is also home to over 50 mammals including the Big Five, and over 300 bird species.
+It is also home to over 50 mammals including the Big 5, and over 300 bird species.
 At night, the moon and the stars shine brighter and we were fortunate to witness a supermoon there as well.

 Once you reach the main gate, an easy three-hour drive away from the big city, your holiday begins as you park your car inside the gate.
 Your ranger will meet you and transport you to the lodge as no private vehicles are allowed in the reserve.
 The drive from the gate to the lodge feels like a bonus game drive.
 By the time we got to the lodge we had already spotted 10 species of wildlife including 3 of the Big Five.
 By the end of the day, we had seen the rest of the Big Five, including an elusive leopard on the rocks at night.